Vindonissa Museum

 Roman sites

 The South Gate or Porta Praetoria was the most prestigious in every legionary camp.
-From here the main road led directly to legion command.
+From here the main street led directly to legion command.
 This roman site can be visited without museum admission.

 At Vindonissa, the Porta Praetoria was some 13 to 15 metres high and was built in stone by the 11th legion.
 It had two side towers that were rectangular in layout, like the North Gate, and it comprised a wooden superstructure.
 The passage through the gateway was spanned by a bridge at the height of the battlements so as to be able to deploy guards.
 The camp wall (vallum) encompassing the entire legionary camp was joined directly onto the side of the gateway.
 The camp wall was 12 Roman feet (approx. 3.6 metres) wide and reinforced at regular intervals with fortified towers.
 In front of it was a V-shaped ditch (fossa) as an obstacle to approaching enemies.